BigelowLab/bigelowlab.github.io/_pages/software.md

 author_profile: false
 ---

-Here are a selection of tools, software and workflows developed at Bigelow Laboratory.
+Here are a selection of tools, software and workflows developed or in development at Bigelow Laboratory.

-# Data Portals (do we want to include this section?)
+# Data Portals

 [ecocaster](https://eco.bigelow.org/):
 Experimental crowd-sourced daily forecasts for jellyfish, deer ticks, moose, and other species.